 This change highlighted a deepening lack of resources for those struggling and especially men.
 Our work supports those looking for support for their own and those they support mental well-being.

-Rotundus is a community interest company set up to support those in need of help with their mental ill-health across South Wales, with plans to expand.
+Rotundus has been set up to support those in need of help with their mental ill-health across South Wales, with plans to expand.
 As Rotundus, we deliver a variety of workshops and coaching sessions for individuals, companies and organisations.
 These sessions are paid for sessions which then allow us to support others in need within the community.

 Rotundus started out from a personal need for our founder who was dealing with his own mental ill-health.
 Dave recognised that there wasn't the best of support which was specifically aimed at men.